- More opportunities to get off the beaten track

 - New Zealand owned and operated for over 30 years

 - Hike and cycle options for all fitness levels

 Since 1988 Flying Kiwi has been recognised as New Zealand's leading adventure tour company.
-These unique tours focus on taking travellers beyond the tourist trail to experience some of the more remote parts of the country as well as the more famous attractions.
-We proud to be kiwi owned and operated providing authentic, "local" travel experiences.
+These unique tours focus on getting further off the beaten track - mixing stunning, remote locations with New Zealand's must see highlights.
 Every trip is carefully structured to provide a range of activity options.
 Choose from a combination of hiking, cycling and adventure activities everyday - no pressure to participate but plenty of choice for everyone.
 Tasty, healthy meals are included and rather than hostels we stay in tents or cabins by lakes, mountains and oceans - waking up to magnificent views everyday and getting away from the tourist crowds.
 Flying Kiwi is the only New Zealand company listed in National Geographic's "Best Adventure Travel Companies on Earth" for their oustanding trips, customer service and sustainability and the World Travel Awards for the last 6 consecutive years.Read more